cesarenaldi/iniettore/packages/core/README.md

 ## Getting Started

 We will go over the fundamentals using an example.
-See below.
+See below a typical dependency scenario.

 ```typescript